 How We Can Help Your Plantar Fasciitis

 Plantar fasciitis can be caused by foot rotation or foot bone misalignment.
 If this is the cause, the gentle and quick Activator Methods chiropractic adjustment may be just what you need in order to properly reestablish the relationship of bones, muscles, and fascia of the foot.
 Typically, several adjustments over a period of time are necessary for lasting results, since the fascia, being a strong tough tissue, can take time to heal.

 At Johnson Family Chiropractic, we have also seen several cases of plantar fasciitis resolve with the help of additional therapies.
-Cold laser therapy has been essential in each of these cases.
-Since the plantar fascia does not have an abundant blood supply to bring nutrients to the inflamed tissue, the light of the cold laser can supply energy directly to the healing cells which speeds up the recovery time.
-Underwater ultrasound therapy has also been effective in many cases.
+For example, underwater ultrasound therapy has been effective in many cases.

 If there is a problem with the way your foot meets the ground, you may require orthotics, taping, or stretching.
 There are some specific exercises and movements that you can do to ensure that your foot remains strong during your healing from this condition.
 Ask Dr. Johnson about these specific movements and rehabilitation, or e-mail or call us today to schedule a consultation at Johnson Family Chiropractic of Peoria.